 As time went on, my interests broadened, but still remained in the field of natural science.
 Throughout my high school years in Commack, Long Island, my plan was to become a veterinarian.
 However, writing and art were also a very big part of my life.
-I wrote stories just for the fun of it, and painting and drawing was something that took up a good amount of my spare time.
-When it was time to choose a college, and subsequently, a career, it came down to aiming for an artist or a veterinarian.
+I wrote stories and made comics just for the fun of it, any chance I could.
+When it was time to choose a college, and subsequently, a career, it came down to aiming for an artist (at the time, cartoonist) or a veterinarian.
 One night, after weeks of deliberation, I went for a walk.
 I told my parents that I wasn't coming back until I had made a decision.
 I walked for hours, mulling over my choices.
 In the end I decided that being a veterinarian would leave me little time for being an artist, however if I pursued art, there would be other avenues open to me in which I could explore my other interests.

-By the last half of my fourth and last year of college, I still had no idea of how I was going to make a living as an artist.
+By the last half of my fourth and last year of college, I still had no idea of how I was going to make a career of this.
+In art school, you try EVERYTHING, and while many of the different artistic directions were appealing, none grabbed me.
+If you plan to be a professional artist - a professional ANYTHING, you need to be driven almost beyond your control.
 Then I took a course in writing and illustrating children's books.
-I had become interested in children's books while working as a page at the Commack Public Library.
-I was coming across some inspiring work like Arnold Lobel's "Frog and Toad" books.
+An interest in children's books had been reawakened while working as a page at the Commack Public Library.
+I was coming across some inspiring work like my eternal favorites - Arnold Lobel's "Frog and Toad" books.
 They showed me how I could combine both my love of making pictures AND making up stories.
-The course was taught by Dale Payson.
+The course was taught by Dale Payson, a successful children's book illustrator at the time.
 For our last assignment, we were to write and illustrate our own book.
 I did a story about a lizard named Talester (he was a pet anole that my soon-to-be-wife, Betsy, had bought me before she went off to college).
 Dale liked it and showed it to her editor at Dial Publishers and Talester the Lizard became my first published book!